anvats/zkElect/README.md

 In workplaces, employees hesitate to provide honest feedback when they fear management might trace their responses.
 Similarly, companies face challenges gathering true customer insights when anonymity isn’t guaranteed, resulting in incomplete feedback.

-Enter **zkElect** 🚀—the game-changing platform that transforms how elections and surveys are conducted.
-Built on blockchain, zk-SNARKs, and MACI, zkElect guarantees complete privacy 🔒 and transparency.
+Enter **zkElect** 🚀—the game-changing platform that transforms how elections and surveys are conducted and built on blockchain, zk-SNARKs, and MACI, zkElect guarantees complete privacy 🔒 and transparency.
 Every vote is cast on-chain, securely encrypted, and remains anonymous, eliminating any potential for coercion or vote-buying.

 ## # Why zkElect❓